 Applicants should note that this foundation favors funding grantees multiple grant cycles leaving less space for new grantees.

-All that said, without grantmaking guidelines or a website, it’s difficult to judge just exactly what Fairchild looks for in grantees.
-Your best bet might be simply to reach out to the foundation’s staff or to past grant recipients.
+Without grantmaking guidelines or a website, it is difficult to judge exactly what Fairchild looks for in grantees.

 Sherman Fairchild Foundation

 5454 Wisconsin Avenue #1205